 I’m going to assume you haven’t set up a Google account on your iPhone yet.
 If you already have, then skip to the next section.

-Step 1: On your iPhone, go to Settings > Mail, Contacts, Calendars, and select Add Account.
+Step 1: On your iPhone, go to Settings > Passwords & Accounts, and select Add Account.

 Step 2: Tap on the Google logo to create a new Google account.

-Step 3: Enter your Google email and password, and tap Sign in to proceed.
+Step 3: Enter your Google email and password, and tap Next to proceed.

-Step 4: You will then be asked to authorize iOS to access various aspects of your Google account, including of course contacts.
+Step 4: You may be asked to authorize iOS to access various aspects of your Google account, including of course contacts.
 Tap Accept.

 All your Google and Gmail contacts will now be imported into your iPhone.
 Note that if you’re using other Google accounts or iCloud, you might see duplicate contacts, which you can easily fix by following these steps.

 If you already have a Google account set up on your iPhone